 (BEGIN VIDEO CLIP)

-BACHMANN: What I want them to know is just like John Wayne is from Waterloo, Iowa, that‘s the kind of spirit I have too.
+from Waterloo, Iowa, that`s the kind of spirit that I have too.

 (END VIDEO CLIP)